koaung-hana/next-tdd/README.md

 # TDD assessment with Next.js

 Welcome to the **Next TDD** repository!
 This project is built with Next.js, and it includes Jest for unit testing and Playwright for screenshot testing.
-This guide will walk you through setting up the development environment in GitHub Codespaces.
+The candidate must resolve all 7 failed cases including 1 snapshot test and 1 screenshot test.

 ---

 ## Getting Started

+This guide will walk you through setting up the development environment in GitHub Codespaces.

 ### Prerequisites